Skip to content

 What’s covered

-The programme includes a range of modules which trusts can choose to create a suitable programme for their local governors which covers those areas for which local governors have a responsibility.
+The programme includes a range of units which trusts can choose to create a suitable programme for their local governors, covering those areas for which their local governors have a responsibility.

 • How governance is organised in their trust